Bryant Bilongo: Bristol Rovers

 On 28 June 2024, Bilongo signed for League One side Bristol Rovers for an undisclosed fee, signing a two-year deal with the option for a further year.
 He made his debut for the club on the opening day of the season, scoring a 92nd minute winner as Rovers defeated Northampton Town to claim a first opening day victory in thirteen years.
 Following the match, he described it as the highlight of his career to date.

 On 15 January 2025, Bilongo joined League Two club Harrogate Town on loan for the remainder of the season.

+Rochdale

+On 15 January 2026, Bilongo joined National League club Rochdale on an eighteen-month contract.